redis/docs/content/integrate/redis-data-integration/write-behind/architecture.md

 ## Write-behind topology

-RDI's CLI and engine come in one edition that can run both ingest and write-behind.
-However, the topology for write-behind is different.
+RDI's CLI and engine are shipped as one product that can run both ingest and write-behind pipelines.
+However, the two different types of pipeline have different topologies.

-RDI engine is installed on a Redis database containing the application data and not on a separate staging Redis database.
-RDI streams data and control plane adds a small footprint of few hundreds of MBs to the Redis database.
-In the write-behind topology, RDI processes in parallel on each shard and establishes a single connection from each shard to the downstream database.
+The RDI engine is installed on the Redis database that contains the application data and not on a separate staging Redis database.
+The RDI data streams and its control plane add only a small footprint of a few hundred MB to the Redis database.
+In the write-behind topology, RDI processes data in parallel on each shard and establishes a single connection from each shard to the downstream database.

 ### Model translation